asdf1899/supervised-linear-regression/README.md

 The variable y is linearly dependent on the variable x.
 So, we can find a straight line which can best define the data.

-This model could be applied to these following situations:
+This model could be applied to these following situations, for example estimating:
-* Body mass vs muscle strength
+* Total sales based on money spent on advertising
-* Money spent on advertising vs total sales
+* Salary based on years of experience
-* Years of experience vs salary
+* Muscle strength by body mass
-* Physical exercise (in mins) vs cholesterol level
+* Cholesterol level by physical exercise (in mins)

 ecc...